assimilatereality/assimilatereality.github.io/_posts/2025-12-20-learn-from-chaos.md

 The DevOps concept of blameless postmortems creates safe spaces for reality perception after incidents.
 By focusing on systemic factors rather than individual actions, these structured analyses enable honest exploration without triggering defensive responses.

 I cannot overstate how important this is.
 In environments where incidents lead to blame, engineers learn to hide problems, minimize impact, and cover tracks.
 Blameless postmortems allow engineers to describe what they observed, what they did, and why it seemed reasonable at the time, without fear.
+It cannot be blameless in name only; it has to be real and believed.

 This psychological safety is essential for bridging from fitness perception (how operators responded in the moment) to reality perception (understanding the broader context that made those responses necessary).

 ## Learning from Organizations That Get It Right

 Some organizations—nuclear power plants, aircraft carriers, air traffic control centers—maintain extraordinary safety records despite operating complex, high-risk systems.
-Research into these High Reliability Organizations reveals cultural principles that enable consistent performance.
+High Reliability Organizations implement cultural principles that enable consistent performance.

 What distinguishes HROs isn't flawless execution.
 It's a distinctive approach to failure, simplification, operations, resilience, and expertise.
 They're simultaneously more concerned with failure and more resilient to it.